La Revue wagnérienne

 La Revue wagnérienne was a French magazine covering the artistic and philosophical ideas of German composer Richard Wagner based in Paris, France.
 It was established by Édouard Dujardin, Téodor de Wyzewa, and Houston Stewart Chamberlain.
 It was first published in February 1885, and thereafter appeared bimonthly from July 1885 to December 1887.
 The final issue was published in July 1888.
 It published concert listings, book reviews, translations of Wagner's writings, reprints of pieces on Wagner, correspondence, as well as original analytical essays dealing with topics relating to Wagner in on average about 30 pages a month.

 The magazine was associated with the symbolism arts movement and provided a space for literary criticism, inspired greatly by Charles Baudelaire's interpretation of Wagner's aesthetic theories.
 Much of the magazine was dedicated to exploring the links between the musical theories of Wagner and symbolism.

 Founding

 The Revue Wagnérienne was conceived by the young Wagner enthusiasts Edouard Dujardin, Téodor de Wyzewa and Houston Stewart Chamberlain in the summer of Munich 1884, while in attendance of a production of the Ring Cycle.
 Returning to Paris, Dujardin would host a dinner with key French Wagnerians such as writer Champfleury, translator Victor Wilder and conductor Charles Larmoureux to discuss the feasibility of the project.
 In the ensuing months, Dujardin secured the financial backing of industrialist Alfred Bovet, Swiss millionaire Agénor Boissier and jurist Arnold Lascoux.

-The first edition was sold at the door of the Concerts Lamoureux, a weekly concert series lead by conductor and Wagner champion Charles Lamoureux.
+The first edition was sold at the door of the Concerts Lamoureux, a weekly concert series led by conductor and Wagner champion Charles Lamoureux.